braiddynamics/qbd-portal/docs/01-foundations/02-axioms.md

 ### 2.3.3.1 Diagram: Principle of Unique Causality (PUC) {#2.3.3.1}

-:::note[Illustrating the *No Cloning* rule.
-If a path of length 2 exists, you cannot add a chord because it duplicates the causal information.]
+:::note[**Illustration of the *No Cloning* rule.
+If a path of length 2 exists, a chord cannot be added because it duplicates the causal information.**]

 ```text
       Rule: Do not clone the path.